How big will the group be?

-Kuna is official currency in Croatia.
-We recommend having some cash with you for payment as credit cards might not be accepted in small villages.
-ATMs will be available mostly every second day.
+Kuna is the official currency in Croatia.
+We recommend having some cash with you for payment, as some shops and restaurants might not accept credit cards in small villages.
+ATMs will be available almost every second day.

-Villages you will be visiting along the way will mostly have a supermarket or a little shop.
+Villages you will visit along the way will mostly have a supermarket or a little shop.

-Absolutely, upon reservation you will receive questionnaire through which we receive your dietary restrictions and preferences.
+Absolutely, upon reservation, you will receive a questionnaire through which we receive your dietary restrictions and preferences.

 What about water?

-Tap water is absolutely fine to drink in most of places, but there are some minor exceptions so please consult with your guide depending on the place.
+Tap water is absolutely fine to drink in most of the places, but there are some minor exceptions, so please consult with your guide depending on the place.
 During the kayaking, our guide will have water for re-fill.
-We encourage you to bring your re-usable water bottle for environmental reasons.
+We encourage you to bring your reusable water bottle for environmental reasons.